 What problems do employees on zero hour contracts face?

-Employers hold all the cards when it comes to zero hours contracts, as they can chose how many, or how few hours an employee will be offered to work.
+Employers hold all the cards when it comes to zero hour contracts, as they can choose how many, or how few hours an employee will be offered to work.

 Unable to depend on regularly scheduled hours or a guaranteed income, employees can find it difficult to plan their finances or balance work with other commitments such as childcare.